Click on the below links to find out about any further support, advice and information you and your child can access.

 The Worcestershire branch of the National Autism Society aim to provide information and support to those with autism and their parents or carers.

 They aim to represent the needs of people and families affected by ASC and raise awareness and help influence change in the Worcestershire area.

 If you would like to find out more information on NAS and what they are currently working on then please contact them via email email@example.com

 Or visit their social media sites:

-ASPIE runs a centre in Worcester town centre specifically for adults with Asperges Syndrome.
+ASPIE runs in Worcester town centre specifically for adults with Asperges Syndrome.
 They provide a welcoming environment where people can feel comfortable and accepted.

 They invite and encourage members to engage in various discussions, games, workshops, quizzes and other activities, though they pride themselves on not pressuring members to do so and have ample room for members to simply chill if that’s more your style.